United States sanctions against China: Semiconductor industry

-Sanctions on producers of fentanyl and drug money launderers
+In January 2025, the U.S. Department of Defense updated its Chinese Military Companies (CMC) list under Section 1260H of the National Defense Authorization Act, adding numerous companies like Tencent and COSCO Shipping and removing others.
+In October 2025, the Department of Defense stated that Alibaba Group, Baidu, BYD Company, Eoptolink, Hua Hong Semiconductor, RoboSense, WuXi AppTec, and Zhongji Innolight merit inclusion on the list.
+On 9 June 2026, the list was updated to include Alibaba Group, Baidu, BYD, and Unitree.
+On 22 June 2026, the Chinese Ministry of Commerce responded to the ban by restricting export of dual-use items to a list of American companies, including Oshkosh Defense, L3Harris, MP Materials, USA Rare Earth, etc. According to a 2026 Financial Times report, OpenAI and Google were found selling AI to the companies blacklisted under Section 1260H, including Alibaba, Baidu and Tencent through their Singapore-based subsidiaries.
+It was suspected that the export rules were circumvented since both OpenAI and Google permit access in jurisdictions like Singapore and Hong Kong.

-Fentanyl.
-2 mg (white powder to the right) is a lethal dose in most people.
-US penny is 19 mm (0.75 in) wide.
+Fentanyl

 In April 2023, OFAC sanctioned two companies and four individuals in China, pursuant to Executive Order 14059, for supplying precursor chemicals for fentanyl production to drug cartels in Mexico.
 In May 2023, OFAC sanctioned an additional seven companies and six people in China for supplying equipment to cartels for fentanyl production.
 In June 2023, U.S. federal prosecutors announced criminal indictments of fentanyl precursor producers in China.
 In October 2023, OFAC sanctioned a China-based network of fentanyl manufacturers and distributors.
 In July 2024, OFAC sanctioned individuals in China accused of money laundering for the Sinaloa Cartel.